bge-barcoding/gene_fetch/paper/paper.md

 When run in 'batch' mode, `Gene Fetch` employs taxonomy traversal - If no sequences are found at the user-specified taxonomic level, the tool automatically escalates the search through progressively higher taxonomic ranks (e.g., species → genus → family, etc), ensuring retrieval of the taxonomically closest available reference sequence.
 The tool also cross-validates retrieved NCBI taxonomy against input taxonomy, effectively preventing common issues such as taxonomic homonyms (identical names referring to different organisms across distinct branches of the tree of life) and eliminating unreliable database entries (including unverified records, sequences with missing data, or entries with substandard annotations).

-`Gene Fetch` integrates robust progress logging, error handling, checkpointing, and provides a structured output (including GenBank files), making it particularly suited for researchers seeking reproducible, efficient, and biologically-informed sequence retrieval at scale.

 `Gene Fetch` offers several key capabilities:
 - Traverses taxonomic hierarchies from lower taxonomic ranks (e.g. species) to higher ranks (e.g. phylum) when sequences are unavailable at the requested level, documenting the matched taxonomic rank.
 - Optimised for 15 common genetic markers at point of release, with curated synonyms for improved search specificity, including popular “barcoding” genes.
 Additional markers and synonyms can be specified by the user.
 - Flexible inputs, accepting either taxids or taxonomic hierarchies.
 - Supports both "batch" mode (retrieving one "best" sequence per input taxon) and "single" mode (retrieving all available sequences for a single specified taxon).
 - Extracts coding sequences (CDS) and rRNA features from larger records (e.g. mitogenomes and WGS records).
+- Implements length-based sequence filtering before retrieval to fit the user’s requirements.
 - Includes fallback mechanisms for handling inconsistently annotated entries (sequence feature extraction).
 - Produces detailed logs of applied parameters and search progress.
 - Checkpoint recovery to resume interrupted runs.
-- Implements length-based sequence filtering before retrieval to fit the user’s requirements.
 - Utilises batch processing and caching of retrieved taxonomic lineages to maximise efficiency.
 - Optional retrieval of GenBank records corresponding to the fetched sequence data.